Want to know the best things to do in Montreal when you only have one night?

 We woke up early to take the train to Montreal.
 Some people think a four hour train ride would be crazy but we love the train.
 So much space and you don’t need to go through security like at an airport.

-The best part about taking the train from Toronto to Montreal is that you arrive right in the city centre so we dropped off our bags at the InterContinental City Hotel in Old Montreal and went straight to Schwartz’s Deli, an iconic destination for Montreal Smoked Meat.
+The best part about taking the train from Toronto to Montreal is that you arrive right in the city centre.
+So we dropped off our bags at the InterContinental Hotel in Old Montreal and went straight to Schwartz’s Deli, an iconic destination for Montreal Smoked Meat.

 Here’s the thing, there’s always a line at Schwartz’s.
 I have a rule about not waiting in line for food so during my last visit to Montreal I saw a line-up at Schwartz’s and went across the street to its rival, The Main.